Plugins

 This means:

-• whether the plugin is turned on at city scope
+• whether the plugin is currently registered on the Agent

 available